toggledbits/lexpjs/README.md

 ```

 The premise here is simple, if it's not already clear enough.
 The evaluator will simply look in your passed
 context for any name that it doesn't recognize as one of its predefined functions.
 If it finds an element with a key equal to the name, the value is assumed to be a function it can call.

 Note in the above example that we declared our function with an uppercase letter "R" in the name,
 but when we made the context assignment to "toradians", the context element key is all lower case.
 This means that
 any expression would also need to use all lower case.
 The name used in evaluation is the name of the *key* in `__func`,
 not the actual name of the actual function (if it has one).
 As a further example, `degToRad` is also defined
 as an expression function that is implemented by `toRadians()`, showing that there's no required parity between
 the name used in the expression context and the name of the function implementing it.

-## Syntax
+## Expressions Syntax

 lexpjs's expression syntax is similar to the "infix" expression syntax used by most common languages (C, Java, JavaScript, etc.).
 The simplest expression is simply a numeric constant, such as `1234`.
 This is a complete expression, the result value of which is 1234.
 Negative numbers begin with a `-` sign, such as `-1234`.
 Numbers may have decimal points and decimal digits: `-12.34`.
 Numbers may also be given in scientific format: `1.234e3` is equal to 1234 (1.234 x 10<sup>3</sup>).
 Hexadecimal integers may be entered by prefixing with `0x`; for example, `0x20` is decimal 32.
 Likewise binary integers can be prefixed with `0b`, and octal with `0o`.